 “It’s a lot better to utilize a walk behind for work positioning,” daSilva says.

 “PPS units all feature Turtle Speed, cutting speed by 50% at the handle,” he says.
-“They use a transistor-type variable speed, so the Turtle button helps in case when worker gets a little overzealous and cranks up the speed.”
+“They use a transistor-type variable speed, so the Turtle button helps in cases when workers gets a little overzealous and cranks up the speed.”

 Even if the well-being of your employees matches that of C. Montgomery Burns, the cost advantage of hand trucks is hard to pass up.